Rookout/explorook/README.md

 </p>

 - Ease of use - set up once and easily access any directory or file you choose directly from the browser.
 No need to manually open or refresh files and folders; no additional privileges needed.
-- Git aware - seamlessly access your source code across all devices where the app is installed, regardless of the local paths to which you’ve cloned a git repositoryto.
+- Git aware - seamlessly access your source code across all devices where the app is installed, regardless of the local paths to which you’ve cloned a git repository to.
 Easily collaborate with fellow developers working on the same code base.
-- Security - maintain strict control over the files you open for sharing and the websites that can access them.
+- [Security](https://www.rookout.com/solution/source-code-security/) - maintain strict control over the files you open for sharing and the websites that can access them.
 Rookout will never collect or modify your source code.

 ## Security